Stock Market News Today: Unraveling the Mysteries of Profitability

 All of the economic and market manipulations listed above are overt.

 They are conducted in plain sight of all participants and are subject to strict rules.
-Because of this transparency, it’s hard for market players to gain the advantage of using them.
+Because of this transparency, it’s hard for market players to gain an advantage by using them.
 However, many manipulations are conducted covertly without public disclosure.
-When critics talk about “market manipulation”, they usually refer to these covert activities.
-Manipulation efforts such as Plunge Protection Teams, gold leasing, and other activities are conducted in secret to produce desired outcomes that are in the authorities’ interests.
+When critics talk about “market manipulation,” they usually refer to these covert activities.
+Manipulation efforts such as Plunge Protection Teams, gold leasing, and other activities are conducted secretly to produce desired outcomes that are in the authorities’ interests.

 There is a vigorous debate about whether such covert market manipulation is occurring.